rxing-core/rxing/README.md

 * `wasm_support`: Make certain changes to support building this module in WASM
 * `experimental_features`: Enable experimental features, risky.
 * `serde`: Adds support for serde Serialize and Deserialize for outward facing structs
+* `otsu_level`: Adds the otsu level binarizer.

+    This is not used by any of the helper functions, you must specifically use it while setting up a new decoder.
+The `OtsuLevelBinarizer` is not well tested and it does *not* pass the current test suite.
+Consider this only if you know why you would want to use it.
+In many cases, the standard binarizer is likely better.
+If you have a very specific use case, and you know what your incoming data will resemble, you should consider implementing your own `Binarizer` and using that instead.

 The default feature set includes only the `image` feature mentioned above.